int-prob/int-prob-code/conference2020/index.md

 ## Announcment

 The application is open for self-funded non-FRG junior participants.
-Interested applicants can send the following information to the email ([mailto](mailto:frg2020columbia@gmail.com)): name, affiliation, position, research interests, name of the supervisor who can provide a short recommendation (for grad students and postdocs).
+Interested applicants can send the following information to the [organizers](mailto:frg2020columbia@gmail.com): name, affiliation, position, research interests, name of the supervisor who can provide a short recommendation (for grad students and postdocs).